choueric/kkscope/README.md

 kkscope
 =======

-a modification of kscope using qt4
+a port of kscope 1.6.2 using qt4 and KDE4